decookr/react-countries/README.md

 # React PostgreSQL

-This application has the ability to Create, Read, and Update countries on a list.
+This application has the ability to Create, Read, and Delete countries on a list.

 ![application-screenshot.png](application-screenshot.png)